Frequently Asked Questions about the Professional Operational Risk Manager Designation

 A. As part of the ORM Designation enrollment fee, PRMIA provides access to the following resources shown in the ORM Designation reading list.

-- The Essentials of Risk Management, Second Edition by Michael Crouhy, Dan Galai, and Robert Mark
+• The Essentials of Risk Management, Second Edition by Michel Crouhy, Dan Galai, and Robert Mark

 Q. How do I access the PRMIA sourced materials?